Sustainable Value Plan 2030

 Create a healthy society through the process of prevention, diagnosis and treatment in healthcare.

-One of the goals set out under SDGs is to "achieve universal health coverage (UHC), ensuring that all people can access essential quality health services without facing financial hardship."
+One of the goals set out under SDGs is to “achieve universal health coverage (UHC), ensuring that all people can access essential quality health services without facing financial hardship.”
+During the course of the COVID-19 pandemic across the world, it has become clearer that there are many people who cannot receive sufficient treatment for the disease, not only in countries with less developed medical infrastructures, but also in advanced countries.
 UHC requires the development of medical infrastructure that makes healthcare and medical services readily available to all, improvement in medical care quality and society that places top priority on health, with emphasis on disease prevention and early detection.

 Goals under Sustainable Value Plan 2030

 Health is one of the theme of great importance and attracts the highest levels of interest.
 The Fujifilm Group began manufacturing X-ray film in 1936, soon after the company was established.
 Today, the scope of our businesses has expanded into the prevention, diagnosis and treatment of diseases in our drive to become a “total health company.”
 By mobilizing our technologies, products and services, we are working on issues that include responding to unmet medical needs, resolving the medical divide, reducing the burden on medical professionals and alleviating high medical expenses through the prevention/early detection of disease.

 Moreover, we are implementing measures to protect the health of our employees, which is essential to our Group’s sustainable development.

 1. Fulfill Unmet Medical Needs

 Develop and disseminate new treatments based on regenerative medicine and cell therapy.